Royal Rumble (2023): Reception

 The 2023 Royal Rumble was a financial success for WWE.
 The company reported that it was the biggest gate in Royal Rumble history, garnering more than US$7.7 million, more than 50% than the previous record set by the 2017 event.
 It also had a 52% increase in viewership over the previous record set by the 2022 event.
 Additionally, the 2023 event broke all-time venue merchandise and sponsorship records, with merchandise sales up 135% over the record set in 2022, and sponsorship revenue was up nearly 200% over 2022.
 Sponsorships included Mountain Dew for the Pitch Black match and Applebee's for the countdown clock.
 The final segment featuring The Bloodline, particularly between Roman Reigns and Sami Zayn, generated over 20 million views across all of WWE's social media platforms.
 Dave Meltzer reported the Mountain Dew sponsorship was for 1 million dollars.

-WWE reported an attendance of 51,338, though a report by Fightful said that the WWE sold 44,569 tickets for the event.
-The number of tickets scanned and entered was 42,928.
+WWE reported an attendance of 51,338, though a report by Wrestlenomics said according to a public records request with the City of San Antonio (which operates the Alamodome), the company sold 44,569 tickets for the event, and that the number of tickets scanned and entered was 42,928.

 Dave Meltzer gave star ratings for each match of the night.
-The lowest rated match was Bray Wyatt vs LA Knight which received 0.75 stars, Bianca Belair vs Alexa Bliss received 1.5 stars, both Kevin Owens vs Roman Reigns and The Women's Royal Rumble Match received 3.5 stars, and the men's Royal Rumble received 4.5 Stars, the highest rated match of the night.
+The lowest rated match was Bray Wyatt vs. LA Knight, which received 0.75 stars, the Raw Women's Championship match received 1.5 stars, the Undisputed WWE Universal Championship match and the women's Royal Rumble match both received 3.5 stars, and the men's Royal Rumble match received 4.25 stars, the highest rated match of the night.
+The Wyatt/LA Knight bout would later 'win' the Worst Match in its 2023 awards listing.